- 01The Fed cut rates three times in 2025 — and mortgage rates barely moved, staying above 6.5% all year

 Cap Rate Compression Squeezed Out Cash-Flow Buyers

 Cap rates compressed again in 2025, especially in multifamily.
 Institutional money kept chasing apartments in Sun Belt markets even as rents softened.
-The result: cap rate compression that pushed yields below what most individual investors can tolerate.
+The result: cap rate compression that pushed yields below what most individual investors can stomach.

 - Austin multifamily: 4.3% average cap rate (down from 5.1% in 2023)